bloomingful/phishing-detector/README.md

 # Phishing Detector

-A python program that detects and analyzes fraudulent and phishing websites.
+A web application for detecting and analyzing fraudulent and phishing websites.

 ## Build
 The web application is built using React library and Tailwind CSS framework with daisyUI plugin.\